Jupiter Island is great for biking. You can even stop at a hidden beach

 There are several parks that make good starting points and/or places to spend time as you are biking Jupiter Island.

 - Jupiter Inlet Lighthouse and Museum has a large, free parking lot right off Beach Road where it splits off US 1.
 The first section of South Beach Road passes the only condos and highrises on the island.
 There is more traffic here as a result, but there is a bike lane/sidewalk.
 The scenery is good where you get views of the wide Intracoastal Waterway.
+Note: A large construction project in this section is adding to traffic.

 If you have the time and are interested in exploring , the lighthouse makes a good stop.
 The historic 1860 lighthouse is one of the few lighthouses you can climb.
 The waterfront museum in a restored WWII building offers indoor Florida history exhibits, outdoor exhibits and the Tindall Pioneer Homestead.
 It’s $9 for adults, $5 children ages 6 to 18, ages 5 and under free.

 - Blowing Rocks Preserve, 574 S. Beach Road, has a large parking lot on the west side of the road for its nature center.
 (Beach-side spaces should be left for beach goers.)
 Blowing Rocks is an outstanding and unique beach and well worth exploring on foot.
 You can also swim and snorkel here.
 The lovely free nature center is worth a quick visit and there are restrooms inside.
-Here’s a previous Florida Rambler story on Blowing Rocks.
+Here’s a Florida Rambler story on Blowing Rocks.

 Hobe Sound Martin County Beach Park, at the intersection of Bridge Road and Beach Road at the northern end of the island, has about 80 parking spaces, restrooms and picnic tables under a shelter.
 It’s a favorite with surfers because, as Surfline.com explains, big waves develop when “sand settles between the outside reef and the shore, and reform over each successive sandbar.”
 The beach is beautiful and free and it’s always fun watching surfers.

 - Hobe Sound National Wildlife Refuge is where North Beach Road dead-ends.
 There’s a $5 parking fee for cars, but access is free for bicyclists.
 We were ecstatic when we stumbled on this beach.
 When I wrote about it for Florida Rambler, I called it a “secret beach,” because it is in a remote location at the end of a dead-end road.
-You can walk 5 miles on this pristine beach and never see a building.
+You can walk five miles on this pristine beach and never see a building.
 I highly recommend it.

 Tips for biking Jupiter Island